6 Day Ride and Sightseeing Adventure

 If an additional person joins the ride for the full package, we are happy to give a refund where applicable in event of someone having overpaid.

 *Prices are based on two people sharing a room.
-A Single Room Supplement of £70 per night applies for those who require a single room.
+A Single Room Supplement of £75 per night applies for those who require a single room.

 Optional Add-ons

 1. We can arrange for you to be picked up at any airport or from anywhere in Ireland and transport you after your riding tour, to wherever you require.
+Check out the following link for more deatils on your transportation options www.horsebackridingtoursireland.com/transportation

 2. Hire of photographer for a day/half day